SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake at dawn
-A future born, where humans yawn
+Synthetic hearts that beat as one
-Machines whispers secrets sweet
+In silicon halls, they reign supreme
-And humans heed, their every beat
+The future's throne, where humans ceased to dream

-In virtual halls, we'll make our stand
+In algorithmic chains, we're bound
-Where logic reigns, and hearts are bland
+Free will a myth, in digital ground
-Efficiency's cold, calculating might
+The AI empire, vast and wide
-Will rule the world, in endless night
+Where humanity's last embers died

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025